 - Consider matching gift(s).

-2. October: Prepare for your end-of-year campaign
+2. October: prepare your materials

-- Begin engaging with your audience beforethe campaign itself with non-solicitation communications throughout the fall.
+- Begin engaging with your audience before the campaign itself with non-solicitation communications throughout the fall.

 - Review the design and functionality—or lack thereof—of your online donation page.